Ryouh/Feats-Revisited/Feats.md

 When angered, you can radiate menace.

-Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
+* Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
 A target automatically succeeds on the save if it can’t hear or see you.
 On a failed save, a target becomes frightened of you for 1 minute.
 If the frightened target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.

 ### Dragon Hide

-Your manifest scales and claws reminiscent of your draconic ancestors.
+You manifest scales and claws reminiscent of your draconic ancestors.
 You gain the following benefits:

 + Your scales harden.
 While you aren’t wearing armor, you can calculate your AC as 13 + your Dexterity modifier.
 You can use a shield and still gain this benefit.
 * You grow retractable claws from the tips of your fingers.
 Extending or retracting the claws requires no action.
 The claws are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the normal bludgeoning damage for an unarmed strike.

 ### Improved Dragon Breath